-Alfonso Cuarón’s Children of Men is absolutely one of the best movies I’ve ever seen.
-Two viewings have overwhelmed me with some of the strongest emotional reactions I’ve ever had to a movie.
-It is, at the very least, one of the best of 2007 (along with Pan’s Labyrinth and United 93), and everything the similarly-themed V for Vendetta could have been.
+Alfonso Cuarón’s Children of Men is, simply, one of the best movies I’ve ever seen.
+Repeat viewings never fail to overwhelm me with some of the strongest gut-level emotional reactions I’ve ever had to a movie.
+I can only talk about it in superlatives: it’s a near-religious experience.
+One of the movies that makes me love movies.

 Immigrants flood the only country with some semblance of stability, fleeing unspecified atrocities abroad.
-All we learn of the United States is of a vague catastrophe in New York creepily referred to only as “it.”
-Immigrants are demonized as “fugis” (for “fugitives,” perhaps punning on the derogatory British slang “paki” for any and all Middle Easterners) and penned in concentration camps.
+All we learn of the United States is of a vague catastrophe in New York City alarmingly referred to only as “it.”
+Immigrants are demonized as “fugis” (for “fugitives,” perhaps punning on the derogatory British slang “paki” for any and all Middle Easterners) and penned in ghettos and concentration camps.
 Many shots explicitly allude to infamous images of captive enemy combatants in Guantanamo Bay.
-Several of the fugitive voices we hear are German, causing one to wonder just what exactly may have happened in Germany, and if it may have been something we have seen before in human history.
-My German is non-existent, but If I’m not mistaken, we overhear one captive German woman bitterly complain to her guard for being locked up in a detention cell with black people.
-It’s not a pretty picture of human nature, that at the worst of times, the worst of us comes out.
+I doubt it’s incidental that several of the fugitive voices we hear are German, causing one to wonder just what exactly may have happened in Germany, and if it may have been something we have seen before in living human memory.
+My German is non-existent, but if I’m not mistaken, we overhear one captive German woman bitterly complain to her guard for being locked up in a detention cell with black people.
+It’s not a pretty picture of human nature; at the worst of times, the worst of us comes out.

 Several mind-bendingly impossible tracking shots grace the film, so fluid and justified by the action that the mind barely registers a lack of cutting.
-There is an incredible level of detail in the art direction, but as Cuaron declares in the DVD bonus features, the goal to was be the “anti-Blade Runner.”
-Two decades hence, technology has marched on only to a degree.
+There is an incredible level of detail in the art direction, but as Cuarón declares in the DVD bonus features, the goal to was be the “anti-Blade Runner.”
+Technology has barely progressed in the decades since humanity began dying out.
 What’s the point of innovation in fashion, automobiles, and consumer electronics when the human race is doomed to extinction?
-Eerie sights include fields of burning cattle corpses (possibly due to mad cow disease, or more likely the simple fact that the farming economy has collapsed), abandoned and crumbling schools, and the prominence of dog racing as the sport of choice in a world with fewer and fewer fit young people every day.
+Eerie sights include fields of burning cattle corpses (possibly due to mad cow disease, or more likely the simple fact that the agriculture system has collapsed), abandoned and crumbling schools, and the prominence of dog racing as the sport of choice in a world with fewer and fewer healthy young people every day.

 Children of Men may be a punishingly bleak vision of the future, but there is hope to be had.
 Theo is a broken man resolved to a slow death, both his own and of his species.
 But there is something special within him; his former lover Julian (Julianne Moore) trusts him over everyone else to do the right thing when presented with a gift of hope: the first human child in two decades.
 Even animals are drawn to him, including dogs, kittens, and deer.
 His friend Jasper (Michael Caine) praises the Hindu Peace Mantra, which also appears as an epigram after the credits (over the sound of children playing), and bears repeating here: